Listen to Crissy talking about her hometown Montreal.

 Freezing: extremely or uncomfortably cold

-Lox: a kind of cured salmon
+Lox: cured salmon

-Slabs: a thick slice of anything
+Slabs: a thicker piece or slice of something

-Gravy: fat and juices from cooked meat
+Gravy: the fat or juices from meat that has been cooked

 If you liked this story, share it with a friend!